ashnasquared/thetitanic/README.md

-#  Tartan Hacks 2014
+#  Carson

 ## PROJECT GOAL:
-Android app that takes picture of poster and adds event to calendar.
+Android app that that allows user to take a picture of an event poster to convert it into a calendar event.
+Made at TartanHacks 2014.

-## TEAM MEMBERS:
+## Contributors:
-- Ashna Ashok (design, dropbox integration, application logic)
+- Ashna Ashok
-- Emma Binns (image ocr, dropbox integration)
+- Emma Binns
-- Mopewa Ogundipe (image ocr, image processing)
+- Mopewa Ogundipe
-- Naomi Rubin (image processing, text extraction, calendar integration)
+- Naomi Rubin